Anies Baswedan: Election and inauguration

-During his tenure as Governor of Jakarta, Anies attracted numerous controversies for his public statements.
-During his inauguration speech in 2017, he stated "pribumi" which was prohibited words on law.
-In 2018, he stated that water from rainfall must be returned to Earth, as the Lord wills, instead of being flowed out to the sea.
-He echoed similar remarks during his campaign for governorship in 2017.
-His policies regarding building permits on reclaimed land on the north of Jakarta and demolishing slums without permits have run contrary to his campaign promises in 2017.
-He also gained more controversy due to the mistake city officials made during the budgeting process, resulting in highly inflated prices such as Aibon glue that costs around 82 billion rupiah (around $6 million dollars).
-During his tenure, the city gave an award to Colosseum Club 1001, a nightclub in Kuningan, Jakarta.
-This award was later revoked when it was found that the club had numerous issues with drugs and narcotics.
+He was officially inaugurated as governor on 16 October 2017, replacing interim governor Djarot Saiful Hidayat.
+As Djarot was unable to attend the inauguration, Anies handed the office over from Saefullah, the daily executor of Jakarta's gubernatorial powers, before giving his first speech as governor at the Jakarta City Hall that night.

 Tenure

+While retaining or expanding several popular programs such as the Public Facility Maintenance Agency, Anies did not continue several of his predecessor's policies, some of which included regularly recording meetings of the government and then uploading them to YouTube and the reclamation of several islands; it however allowed four islands as it already started building.
+Other policies include construction of the Aquarium Village, revitalization of traditional markets, closure of the Alexis Hotel in connection with the prostitution business, formation of the Governor's Team for the Acceleration of Development (Tim Gubernur untuk Percepatan Pembangunan, TGUPP), the construction of the Jakarta International Stadium, and the improvement of the Smart Jakarta Card (Kartu Jakarta Pintar, KJP) that eventually became the Smart Jakarta Card Plus (Kartu Jakarta Pintar Plus, KJP Plus).

+Even though Jakarta is a metropolitan city that is densely populated, it can produce horticulture, for example rice.
+For the first time, Jakarta exported 19 tons of rice to Riyadh, Saudi Arabia, through business-to-business cooperation between PT Food Station Tjipinang Jaya, namely a regionally-owned enterprise and Al Raqeeb Universal Group.

 In November 2017, he claimed that congestion in the Tanah Abang district was caused by pedestrians, instead of due to the street vendors conducting business on the area's sidewalks and roads.
 The city administration followed through by closing a 400-meter road stretch for traffic (except for TransJakarta buses) in order to accommodate the street vendors, against criticism from pedestrians, public transport drivers and regular vendors.
 Although some observers noted that the move might be a violation of national regulations, the street vendors and some city officials praised the move.

 Anies in 2019 initiated a school meal program for Jakarta's schoolchildren, starting with 144,000 students in 459 schools that year.